rossta/rossta.github.com/source/blog/2016-04-20-adding-serviceworker-to-a-simple-website.html.md

 }
 ```

-__Service Worker Script__ The service worker script gets deployed to https://rossta.net/serviceworker.js separately from
-the concatenated, versioned JavaScript bundles used on the main site.

 ### The script

 For the code in my first service worker script, I followed the strategy outlined by Jeremy Keith's excellent